MicrosoftDocs/quantum-docs/articles/provider-honeywell.md

 - $N_{m}$ is the number of state preparation and measurement (SPAM) operations in a circuit including initial implicit state preparation and any intermediate and final measurements and state resets.
 - $C$ is the shot count.

+> [!IMPORTANT]
+> Note that there is a $30 USD minimum cost to run a job on the Honeywell QPU.

 #### Technical Specifications

 - Trapped-ion based quantum computer with laser based gates